On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Main results

 Then we have the following: $\Psi$ has compact values, it is measurable and it admits a measurable selector.
 Moreover, $\Psi$ is an optimal map with average error of order $p$. \item Consider $p = \infty$, and let $\Psi\colon \mathcal{M}_2^\E\rightrightarrows \X$ be given by

 Then we have the following: $\Psi$ has compact values, it is measurable and it admits a measurable selector.
-Moreover, $\Psi$ is an optimal map with average error of order $p$. \end{enumerate} \end{theorem} \begin{remark}[Measurability of multi-valued mappings] There exist several notions of measurability for multi-valued mappings.
-The precise definition of the term used in the theorem above can be found in Definition \ref{def:measurability}. \end{remark}

-A key finding in Theorem \ref{thm:optimal_bounds} is that the possibly multi-valued $\Psi$ admits a measurable selector, i.e. a \textit{single-valued} function $\psi:\Mt^\E \to \X$ which is Borel measurable and such that $\psi(y) \in \Psi(y)$ for every $y$.
+Moreover, $\Psi$ is an optimal map with average error of order $p$. \end{enumerate} \end{theorem} \begin{remark}[Measurability of set-valued mappings] There exist several notions of measurability for set-valued mappings.
+The precise definition of the term used in the theorem above can be found in Definition \ref{def:measurability}.
+A measurable selector from a set-valued mapping $\Phi : \mathcal{Y} \rightrightarrows \mathcal{X}$ between measurable spaces is a measurable function $\phi: \mathcal{Y} \rightarrow \mathcal{X}$ such that $\phi(y) \in \Phi(y)$ for all $y \in \mathcal{Y}$, \cite[$\S$.\ 18.3]{guide2006infinite}. \end{remark} A key finding in Theorem \ref{thm:optimal_bounds} is that the possibly set-valued $\Psi$ admits a measurable selector, i.e. a \textit{single-valued} function $\psi:\Mt^\E \to \X$ which is Borel measurable and such that $\psi(y) \in \Psi(y)$ for every $y$.
 Thus, Theorem \ref{thm:optimal_bounds} not only provides fundamental limits for the reconstruction error of an inverse problem, but also gives a (variational) expression for a mapping that is optimal.
 Moreover, such a reconstruction mapping satisfies some regularity properties, which one usually hopes for when solving an inverse problem.
 One can argue that measurability is still a weak condition, but in order to obtain stronger conditions (such as continuity of the reconstruction), one would need to impose stronger assumptions on the problem.
+Moreover, note that in the definition of the average optimality constant all potentially set-valued maps are included.
+Hence, the bounds also hold for any measurable single-valued selector.